 So the first thing you’ll probably notice about Diane von Furstenberg’s tree is that it’s not exactly a Christmas tree in the true conifer sense.

 But then it’s not got tinsel or a fairy either, so perhaps we’re on an artistic plane above all that.
-The tree, dubbed ‘Tree of Life’, DVF’s tree is surrounded by a number of sculptures, a deer representing gentleness, a peacock for beauty and a sleeping mouse, meant to symbolise curiosity (we had mice once, they got curious in my jumper drawer so I poisoned them all.
-I think von Furstenberg and I may have a different approach to mice).
+The tree, dubbed ‘Tree of Life’, DVF’s tree is surrounded by a number of sculptures, a deer representing gentleness, a peacock for beauty and a sleeping mouse, meant to symbolise curiosity.
 There’s an owl in there too.

-The 18-foot sculptural tree has an eery blue iridescent lustre and shimmer (a bit like the loos in McDonald’s), and the beauty continues across over 8,000 hand-painted silver-leafed leaves, glass spheres and 150 hand-blown glass hearts.
+The 18-foot sculptural tree has an eery blue iridescent lustre and shimmer, and the beauty continues across over 8,000 hand-painted silver-leafed leaves, glass spheres and 150 hand-blown glass hearts.

 2017 – Karl Lagerfeld